-Teachers have a huge responsibility to promote a culture and expectation for open, honest, helpful, constructive, affirmative, receptive communications, and the sharing of knowledge throughout their organization.
+Teachers have a huge responsibility to promote a culture and expectation for open, honest, helpful, constructive, affirmative, open communications, and the sharing of knowledge throughout their organization.

 People learn and work with one another over time and reveal things about themselves directly or indirectly.

 In order to become a part of the team, there is an utter urgency for us to be open and communicate.

 We need to be open to know how other people view us.
 The same thing is applicable even at home with family and friends.